jdevfullstack-tutorials/what-is-github/README.md

 This was the very start of GitHub.
 In order for other developers to ease collaboration through a centralized space, GitHub was developed.
-Just like YouTube, users grew every single day.
+Because of its practical use, just like YouTube, users grew every single day.

 And since Microsoft saw the potential,